Jewish-Muslim COMMUNITY BUILDING

-Through the Jewish-Muslim Community Building Initiative, JCUA has begun to build long-term, in-depth and sustained relationships between the Jewish and Muslim communities.
+JCUA works to build relationships between the Jewish and Muslim communities in Chicago.
 These relationships help to dissolve barriers of potential bigotry and ignorance and to foster a culture of genuine understanding and respectful discourse.
 Moving forward, JCUA, in collaboration with our Muslim partners, will continue to address local issues affecting both communities and the broader society, based on our shared interests and commitment to social justice.

-JCUA established the Jewish-Muslim Community Building Initiative in 2001 in response to an increase in intolerance and anti-Muslim sentiment following the World Trade Center attacks on 9/11.
+JCUA established JMCBI in 2001 in response to an increase in intolerance and anti-Muslim sentiment following the World Trade Center attacks on 9/11.
 Reaching across religious divides is imperative for all Americans, but especially for Jews and Muslims, whose religious principles call on them to connect across communities and learn from one another in peace.

-Through the JMCBI, JCUA partners with civic and community-based Muslim organizations to jointly address issues such as police brutality, racial profiling, affordable housing, and workers' and immigrants rights.
+Through JMCBI, JCUA has partnered with civic and community-based Muslim organizations to jointly address issues such as police brutality, racial profiling, affordable housing, and workers' and immigrants rights affecting Chicago area neighborhoods.
 The program also offers unique opportunities for social interaction and cross-cultural learning on a grassroots level, through cultural events and educational opportunities like Cafe Finjan and Iftar in the Synagogue.